-Child models may have some of the most limited opportunities but they definitely have the most fun.
-Who doesn’t want to eat string cheese all day?
+Child models may have some of the most limited opportunities, but they definitely have the most fun.
 Child models tend to find the most success with commercial and catalog work.
-Getting your child that first paid modeling job is easier than you think.
-Most casting is done via agencies so you’ll want to get your child signed with a reputable agency.
-The agency may want to interview your child before signing them.
-Things to remember when submitting images to agencies for consideration:
+Getting your child that first paid modeling job is actually easier than you think.

 Fitness Modeling Jobs

-Many fitness models want to grace the cover of an industry magazine.
-While that is absolutely an honor, you’ll only be on that cover for 30 days.
-Aiming for spokesmodel status with athletic wear, supplements, or even gym marketing campaigns will reap greater, longer lasting rewards.
-Many fitness modeling jobs are cast during open model calls or social media contests.
-Utilize your social media to its full potential.
-Wearing a brand in that mirror selfie?
-Tag them.
-Drinking a specific recovery shake?
-Tag them.
-Brands are always looking for their next face, maybe it will be yours.
+Aim for spokesmodel status with athletic wear, supplements, or even gym marketing campaigns to reap long lasting rewards.
+Many fitness modeling jobs are cast using open model calls or social media contests.
+Utilize your social media to its full potential by tagging brands in any photos of yourself or a specific product that you post.

 Plus Size Modeling Jobs

-Every year, Canadian retailer Addition Elle does just that to find a new face.
-Contests like this lead to visibility and that is amazing.
-In this case, the winner gets a year-long contract that includes a plus size modeling job, wardrobe, and a cash prize.
-Runner-ups get cash prizes and they something even more tantalizing: visibility and freedom.
-Just as viewed without a contract.
-Nothing like free advertising.
+Every year, Canadian retailer Addition Elle runs a modeling competition in order to find a new face for the brand.
+Contests like this lead to heightened visibility and recognition.
+The winner will get a contract that includes a plus-size modeling job, wardrobe, and a cash prize.

-Due to the recent boom in the industry, more and more agencies are signing plus size men and women as clients.
+Due to the recent boom in the industry, more and more agencies are signing plus size models.
 Designers are featuring these models on the runways during big fashion events, in ad campaigns, and online.
-Getting on an agency’s roster gives you the inside track and gets you into casting calls for plus modeling jobs like these much more efficiently.
+Getting on an agency’s roster can give you the inside track and get you into all of the local casting calls for plus size modeling jobs.

-Commercial and catalog modeling jobs are often the most financially rewarding for a model.
-A model can make a few hundred dollars for smaller-scale catalogs.
-In larger designer campaigns or large format catalogs, that paycheck can be in the thousands.
-Catalog modeling jobs are also the most diverse.
-Catalogs tend to include the widest variety of customers: Men, women, plus, petite, and children.
-Models will be needed to represent all of these demographics.
-Catalog work also provides important tear sheets for your portfolio.
+Commercial and catalog modeling jobs can often be the most financially rewarding opportunities for a model.
+A model can make a few hundred dollars for smaller-scale catalog work, and in larger designer campaigns or large format catalogs, they could end up making thousands.
+Catalog modeling requirements are also the most diverse, since catalogs appeal to men and women of all ages and sizes, as well as children.
+Different demographics need to be modeled.
+Catalog work helps provide important tear sheets for your portfolio.

-When you are starting out in editorial modeling, you’re there to build your name.
-Many jobs will be TFP (trade for print).
-With enough work, you’ll build a reputation and photographers, casting directors, and brands will begin to ask for you by name.
-Say yes to collaborative work and if you’re working in trade, take risks.
-Give your portfolio a boost and give casting agents a wide variety of looks to browse.
+If you are just starting out in editorial modeling, you may choose to accept TFP jobs to build your portfolio.
+With enough work, you’ll build a positive reputation in the industry, and photographers, casting directors, and brands will begin to ask for you by name.